San Buenaventura (Ventura), California Therapists

 Overview of Mental Health Resources in Ventura, California

-For many, the city of Ventura, California (officially known as San Buenaventura) serves as the pinnacle of west coast living.
+For many, the city of Ventura, California (officially known as San Buenaventura) serves as the pinnacle of West Coast living.
 2017 statistics from the U.S. Census Bureau report an impressive 110,790 people live within the city limits.
-More notably, the population is increasing at a steady amount per year – about five percent every decade or so.
+More notably, the population is increasing at a steady amount per year – about 5% every decade or so.
 Given the appealing characteristics of the city, it is not surprising to see people clambering to live there.
 Amenities, like grocery stores and gas stations, are abundant and easy to access.
 People who favor walking or biking places should be happy to know most Ventura neighborhoods are adequately walkable.

 The most common motivating factor behind a family’s decision to move to Ventura, California is identical to every other major American city.
 Job opportunities, like a raise in pay or a new job altogether tend to be why people move their domiciles to new locations.
-However, not everyone attempting to participate in the labor market is able to find a job.
-Those that are able to land employment are not always able to maintain it – especially with layoffs being a frequent occurrence.
+However, not everyone attempting to participate in the labor market can find a job.
+Those who can land employment are not always able to maintain it – especially with layoffs being a frequent occurrence.

 Many families in the Ventura area live paycheck to paycheck or struggle to find work, period.
 But Ventura’s economic problems are ancillary to another intricate widespread issue.
 Experts are saying the city is currently going through a “mental health crisis.”
 Let’s break down what that means, why the situation is so poor in Ventura, and what you can do to get in contact with a licensed therapist who can help if you are in need.

 First of all, the city of Ventura has a significant crime problem.
-As per the most recent statistics from the FBI, the overall crime rate in the city is 32 percent higher than the national average.
+As per the most recent statistics from the FBI, the overall crime rate in the city is 32% higher than the national average.
 Illegal activities involving violence disproportionately occur in Ventura relative to the rest of the country.
 Unfortunately, research indicates the presence of a strong link between crime and mental illness.
-Areas which enjoy less crime also see fewer instances of mental health conditions.
+Areas that enjoy less crime also see fewer instances of mental health conditions.
 While officials are attempting to combat the problem of crime, results are not going to come to fruition overnight.
-In the meantime, it is not a doubt that the area’s high rate of crime is negatively impacting the community’s mental health.
+In the meantime, there is no doubt that the area’s high rate of crime is negatively impacting the community’s mental health.

 The Trouble of Finding a Suitable Therapist in Ventura, California

 A harsh reality many people across the country are facing is the often-troublesome nature of finding a suitable therapist.
-Unbeknownst to many, not many people are able to get treatment.
-The National Institute of Mental Health estimates almost 60 percent of mentally ill Americans receive no treatment during a given year, regardless of the necessity to do so.
+Unbeknownst to many, not many people can get treatment.
+The National Institute of Mental Health estimates almost 60% of mentally ill Americans receive no treatment during a given year, regardless of the necessity to do so.
 Experts are somewhat blaming the nationwide shortage of mental health professionals as being the reason so few people receive mental health care.

 In the case of Ventura, in particular, people are pointing fingers at ineffective public policy, poverty, and stigma as being barriers to care.
-The U.S. Census Bureau estimates the number of people without any form of health insurance as being roughly five percent higher than the national average.
-Undoubtedly, a good portion of these people is low-income earners.
+The U.S. Census Bureau estimates the number of people without any form of health insurance as being roughly 5% higher than the national average.
+Undoubtedly, a good portion of these people are low-income earners.
 For them, the out-of-pocket expense of therapy is not a financially solvent option.

 Mental Health Resources in Ventura, California